fanzhanglab/scLASER/README.md

-is an R package for modeling, simulating, and visualizing single-cell longitudinal datasets.
+scLASER is an R package that provides a comprehensive framework for analyzing single-cell longitudinal data using neighbor abundance derived principal components (NAM-PCs).
+It integrates harmonization and mixed-effects modeling to capture dynamic associations between cellular composition, disease status throught time.
+The package also includes tools to simulate realistic longitudinal single-cell datasets and perform power calculations for study design, enabling users to benchmark analytical approaches and evaluate statistical robustness in complex temporal single-cell omics studies.

 <br/>